zmower/game-of-life/README.md

-w/a/s/d or cursor keys -  move the cursor around. space - set the cell indicated by the cursor ctel-Z - was supposed to exit but seems to put it into the background (sigh) any other key - generate the next cycle of life
+w/a/s/d or cursor keys -  move the cursor around. space - set the cell indicated by the cursor ctel-D - exits the game any other key - generate the next cycle of life